PimpTrizkit/PJs/README.md

 <h2>Get Next Sibling (pGNS.js)</h2>

-This will get the next sibling in the DOM while skipping text nodes.
+This will get the next sibling in the container while skipping text nodes.
 Or rather, it will skip all nodes that are not of `nodeType` == `1`.

 <h3>Code:</h3>